Annapurna Circuit: 1th - Pokhara a ChameNepal

 We got off the van to a Gangapurna guesthouse, like the whole village, in the dark.

 We left our backpacks in a claustrophobic room and went down to dinner by candlelight.
-By serving us thupka and the veg fried rice, the hotel owner promised us a seat in one of the jeeps that would leave early in the morning for Chame.
+By serving us thupka and veg fried rice, the hotel owner promised us a seat in one of the jeeps that would leave early in the morning for Chame.

 With no reason to extend the forced romanticism of the supper, we went upstairs and slept as much as we could.